Quant Hedge Funds: String Theory + Algorithms = Binders Full of Money?

 Your Mission, If You Choose to Accept It…

 Q: Can you tell us about the different roles at a quant hedge fund?
-For example, at a normal hedge fund you see the Portfolio Manager, Investment Analyst, and Trader roles.
+For example, in the hedge fund recruiting process, you see the Portfolio Manager, Investment Analyst, and Trader roles.
 How does that structure differ at a quant fund?

 A: Those roles still exist, but you see a few additional positions as well.
 At most quant funds, the 3 main categories of junior-level employees are: